-- ATH's "day of" metrics, as measured by the ATH BBFM Statistical Tool, compare very closely to the results of ERAU's Dwell Time savings results when excess distance is calculated. - The airspace complexity was significantly lower in the terminal areas' inner sectors (32 NM radius from the airport) when the AAMS was active. - The combined (lateral and vertical) measures at MSP's inner sector were significantly lower during the AAMS active period, while cruise segments were not affected. - ERAU analysis complied with ATH Group's data.
+- AAMS/BBFM Exchange operations produced a benefit outside of the corner post. - > ATH's "day of" metrics as measured by the ATH BBFM Statistical Tool compare very closely to the results of ERAU's Dwell Time savings results when excess distance is calculated.

+- The airspace complexity was significantly lower in the terminal area's inner sectors (32 NM radius from the airport) when the AAMS/BBFM was active. - > The combined (lateral and vertical) measures at MSP's inner sector were significantly lower during the AAMS/BBFM active period, while cruise segments were not affected. - ERAU also concluded that a higher compliance increases benefits.